go-smash/hubot-cfa-heroku-slack/README.md

-# Hubot, on Heroku for Slack: Code for America edition
+# Hubot for Slack: Brigade Edition

 This is a version of GitHub's Campfire bot, [Hubot](http://hubot.github.com/), which is designed to be deployed on [Heroku](http://www.heroku.com) with the [Slack adaptor](https://github.com/tinyspeck/hubot-slack).